-Combination diagnosis codes can make the identification of comorbidities difficult.
-For example, ICD-10-CM diagnosis code K25.4 (Chronic or unspecified gastric ulcer with hemorrhage) includes the acute manifestation, which in this case is the hemorrhage, and the pre-existing condition, which is the chronic or unspecified gastric ulcer.
-The comorbidity software will not always identify the pre-existing condition in a combination code as a comorbidity for the following reasons:
+Combination diagnosis codes include information on more than one condition in a single ICD-10-CM code.
+The comorbidity software may not always identify the pre-existing condition in a combination code as a comorbidity for the following reasons:

-- If the combination ICD-10-CM diagnosis code is reported as a principal or first-listed diagnosis, the software will not identify the comorbidity because the software only considers secondary diagnoses. - If the combination ICD-10-CM diagnosis code is reported as secondary diagnosis, the identification will depend on POA indicator.
-The ICD-10-CM coding guidelines specify that the POA indicator should be assigned as not present on admission if any of the clinical concepts included in the code was not present on admission.
-If a secondary diagnosis code of K25.4 is not present on admission because the hemorrhaging occurred after the patient was in the hospital, the diagnosis will not trigger the comorbidity measure for peptic ulcer with bleeding (CMR_ULCER_PEPTIC).
+- If the combination ICD-10-CM diagnosis code is reported as a principal or first-listed diagnosis, the software will not identify the comorbidity because the software only considers secondary diagnoses.
+Consider a patient who is discharged with a principal diagnosis of I13.2, Hypertensive heart and chronic kidney disease with heart failure and with stage 5 chronic kidney disease, or end stage renal disease.
+Hypertension as a comorbidity will not be identified because the software only considers secondary diagnoses. - If the combination ICD-10-CM diagnosis code is reported as secondary diagnosis, the identification may depend on the POA indicator.
+The ICD-10-CM Coding Guidelines specify that the POA indicator should be assigned as not present on admission if any of the clinical concepts included in the code were not present on admission.
+Consider a secondary diagnosis code of K25.4, Chronic or unspecified gastric ulcer with hemorrhage.
+The code will be reported as not present on admission if the hemorrhaging occurred when the patient was in the hospital, even though the chronic gastric ulcer was present on admission.
+In this case, the diagnosis will not trigger the comorbidity measure for peptic ulcer with bleeding (CMR_ULCER_PEPTIC).
 The software requires the condition be present on admission.